 One of the best ways to prepare for the all-important USMLE (or alternately the COMLEX) and its many steps is to start taking practice exams early.
 This will help you get familiar with the material and the format of the exam.
 Plotting out regular times on your calendar when you will take practice exams throughout your first year will help you feel more prepared and confident when it comes time to tackle the USMLE or COMLEX.
 There are many online resources that offer practice exams, so be sure to take advantage of them!

 There are many study aids available to help you prepare for the rigors of medical school.
 These include flashcards, books, and online resources.
 Be sure to make use of these tools to help you memorize important information.

 It is important to get plenty of rest while you are studying for medical school.
-If you can implement this all important good habit (or rather collection of good habits around sleep hygiene and prioritizing rest) when you study during the first year of medical school, you will be doing your future self a huge favor that pays off for the entire next decade.
+If you can implement this all-important good habit (or rather a collection of good habits around sleep hygiene and prioritizing rest) when you study during the first year of medical school, you will be doing your future self a huge favor that pays off for the entire next decade.